alan-kudelko/DrinkCreator6000/README.md

 Although the project still compiles and uploads successfully through the Arduino IDE for legacy support, the primary development and deployment now rely on the VS Code + CMake + Ninja environment.

-In hindsight, Arduino is a platform primarily designed for hobbyists.
-Had I been fully aware of its limitations earlier, I would have chosen a professional environment like Atmel Studio or a similar build system from the start — which would have saved a lot of time.
+In retrospect, Arduino is primarily intended for hobbyist projects.
+Had I been fully aware of its limitations earlier, I would have started with a professional environment such as Atmel Studio or a similar system, which would have saved considerable time.
+Additionally, Arduino libraries often abstract away implementation details, leaving little control to the developer.

 The build steps are outlined below and include:
 - Installing VS Code